Podcast: Problems Passing on the Torch

 Recent Visegrad Insight publications on the topic:

-This event was organised as part of a project that led to our report discussing potential scenarios for the future of Eastern Partnership states, supported by the German Marshall Fund of the United States.
+This event was organised as part of a project that led to our report discussing potential scenarios for the future of Eastern Partnership states, supported by the Black Sea Trust for Regional Cooperation, a project of the German Marshall Fund of the U.S.